-Participant Name: (Please Print) Student ID#: Address of participant: Semester: THE COURSE: Enrollment in (cours e) at the University of Lethbridge involves the opportunity for students nity groups to demonstrate and meet the core competencies and/or course requirements of their respective program in a pr actical work environment.
-Students are further required to arrange their own transportation to attend the off-campus practice. cticum setting(s), all hereinafter collectively referred to as "the Program".
-ASSUMPTION OF RISKS: Prior to signing this agreement, I understand and agree that there are hazards and risks inherent to my participation with the Program and its off-campus course activities, of life and/or loss or damage to my property: The any of which could cause me bodily injury or permanent disability or loss are include but are not limited to: a) Travel and transportation by all modes and error; types and risk of motor vehicle collision, mechanical failure, and human b) Risks and hazards associated with other prec) Potential for theft, vandalism, damage, or I emises, their operations and acts or omissions of others; oss of personal property; and Risk of exposure to pathogens including the lingering effects of disease. nose of Covid-19 and its variants and the contraction, transmission, or course registration in the Program and permitting me the opportunity to participate in the Program activities, I hereby agre discretion may deem necessary for my he cement site may summon such medical advice and services as it, in its ealth and safety and I shall be financially responsible for such advice and nt enrolled in the course that I may have certain benefits under the s compensation; and 2.
-That if I am supplying my own equipment t or driving myself for the off-campus course activities, that I am y is secure, maintained and adequately insured to cover off any liability, sity of Lethbridge accepts no responsibility for any liability, loss or therein: and , INIFY The Governors of the University of Lethbridge from all liability for or personal injury to any third party resulting from my participation in the off-campus course activities for which I a m legally liable and to which the University's insurance program does not extend coverage to.
-DED.
-THAT I HAVE HAS SUFFICIENT TIME TO DEAD AND HINDERSTOOD TO DER, THAT I HAVE HAS SUFFICIENT TIME TO READ AND UNDERSTOOD TH G THIS AGREEMENT I AM ACCEPTING FINANCIAL RESPONSIBILITY FOR A SISTANCE THE UNIVERSITY OF PLACEMENT SITE MAY DEEM NECESSARY F • DAMAGE TO THIRD PERSONS OR THEIR PROPERTY THAT I MAY CAUS MI HEALITIAND SALETT AND ALSO TON ANT SAME OF THE PERSONS ON THEM THOSE INTO THAT I WAT CAU Participant Signature: Date: The personal information requested on this form is collected under authority of the Alberta Post-secondary Learning Act (Alberta) and section 33c of the Freedom
+Participant Name: (Please Print) Student ID#: Address of participant: Semester: THE COURSE: Enrollment in (cour rse) at the University of Lethbridge involves the opportunity for students unity groups to demonstrate and meet the core competencies and/or course requirements of their respective program in a p ractical work environment.
+Students are further required to arrange their own transportation to attend the off-campus pra acticum setting(s), all hereinafter collectively referred to as "the Program".
+ASSUMPTION OF RISKS: Prior to signing this agreement, I understand an d agree that there are hazards and risks inherent to my participation with the Program and its off-campus course activities of life and/or loss or damage to my property: The s, any of which could cause me bodily injury or permanent disability or loss nese include but are not limited to: a) Travel and transportation by all modes an error; d types and risk of motor vehicle collision, mechanical failure, and human b) Risks and hazards associated with other pc) Potential for theft, vandalism, damage, or remises, their operations and acts or omissions of others; loss of personal property; and d) Risk of exposure to pathogens including lingering effects of disease. those of Covid-19 and its variants and the contraction, transmission, or y course registration in the Program and permitting me the opportunity to participate in the Program activities, I hereby agr discretion may deem necessary for my h lacement site may summon such medical advice and services as it, in its nealth and safety and I shall be financially responsible for such advice and ent enrolled in the course that I may have certain benefits under the r's compensation; and 2.
+That if I am supplying my own equipmer nt or driving myself for the off-campus course activities, that I am ty is secure, maintained and adequately insured to cover off any liability, ersity of Lethbridge accepts no responsibility for any liability, loss or see therein: and MNIFY The Governors of the University of Lethbridge from all liability for s or personal injury to any third party resulting from my participation in the am legally liable and to which the University's insurance program does not extend coverage to.
+I CONFIRM THAT I AM 18 YEARS OF AGE OR OL DER, THAT I HAVE HAS SUFFICIENT TIME TO READ AND UNDERSTOOD TH PERSONAL PROPERTY EXPOSURES, MEDICAL AS NG THIS AGREEMENT I AM ACCEPTING FINANCIAL RESPONSIBILITY FOR A SSISTANCE THE UNIVERSITY OF PLACEMENT SITE MAY DEEM NECESSARY FOR A MAY CALLED.
+IVIT HEALTH AND SAFETY AND ALSO FOR ANY DAMAGE TO THIRD PERSONS OR THEIR PROPERTY THAT I MAY CAUS Participant Signature: Date: The personal information requested on this form is collected under er authority of the Alberta Post-secondary Learning Act (Alberta) and section 33c of the Freedom

 The personal information requested on this form is collected under authority of the Alberta Post-secondary Learning Act (Alberta) and section 33c of the Freedom of Information and Protection of Privacy Act (Alberta) (the "Act") and will be protected under Part 2 of the Act.
 The information is collected for the purpose of determining participation in course and Program related activities.
-Questions related to the collection, use or disclosure of your personal information can be directed to the University of Lethbridge Privacy Office, 4401 University Drive W, Lethbridge, AB T1K 3M4, 403-332-4620, email: <a href="footnote:footnot
+Questions related to the collection, use or disclosure of your personal information can be directed to the University of Lethbridge Privacy Office, 4401 University Drive W, Lethbridge, AB T1K 3M4, 403-332-4620, email: foip@uleth.ca.